 - Personalized Art Display – As the older siblings create their own art, give them a special place to display it in the house.
 These personalized art displays are just right for giving the big brother or sister’s artwork a place of honor.

 - Bedroom Sign – A personalized sign for the big brother or sister’s room is the perfect way to mark their special territory.
-There are lots of adorable options on Etsy, including this pretty floral design or superheroes that work for boys or girls.
+There are lots of adorable options on Etsy, including this woodland creature sign.
 If the baby and older sibling will be sharing a room, you could opt for a name display to go over the big sibling’s bed.

 Sibling Gifts that Demonstrate the Benefits of Being “Big”